 Try out their fabulous street sandwiches known simply as “doubles.”
 Straight from the bustling street markets of Trinidad and Tobago, these delicious delights are made by stuffing deep-fried barra bread with a range of tasty ingredients including spiced chickpeas, mango chutney, curried chicken and more.

-On Saturdays and Sundays beginning in July, Lime House rolls out its three-course brunch with free-flowing cocktails, beers, wines and spirits to whet appetites and loosen tongues.
+Brunching in Singapore is nothing new, but Lime House’s brilliant brunch menu adds a Caribbean edge to the traditional breakfast classics.
+On Saturdays and Sundays, the restaurant rolls out its impressive brunch packed with cocktails, beers, wines and spirits to whet appetites and loosen tongues.

-Behind the bar, they’ve got white rums, they’ve got dark rums, blended rums and flavoured rums, too.
-They’ve also got rums from around the world, from the home of the sweet spirit in the Caribbean to countries further afield like Australia, South African, Japan and Scotland.
+Looking for a place to bring a mate or a date?
+Lime House’s bar is filled with an endless supply of top-quality rums and is sure to loosen you up for the evening.
+They’ve got white rums, they’ve got dark rums, blended rums and flavoured rums.
+They’ve also got rums from around the world, from the home of the sweet spirit in the Caribbean to countries farther afield like Australia, South African, Japan and Scotland.
 There are rums that are three years old and rums that are fifteen, and rums that have been aged in sherry, cognac and port casks that are a world’s difference in taste.

-More importantly, though, Lime House has a top team of bartenders that know their rums.
-So, when it comes to a rum tasting, there are few places you’d rather go because at Lime House you will get to taste three premium rums carefully selected to suit your individual taste and preference.
+More importantly, though, Lime House has a top team of bartenders that know their rums like the back of their hands.
+So, when it comes to drinking the good stuff, there are few places you’d rather go than Lime House.

 Not too sure what you like when it comes to rum?
 No worries.
 Tell your bartender on the night what you like—something strong, something light, something with a hint of vanilla or a touch of spice—and they’ll not only choose wisely, they’ll also give you the rum-down on rum production and the history of the famed island spirit.
 You might even hear of rum’s health benefits.